 Anne C. Tilney, Jr. – Board Chair

-Anne’s BA in Sociology from Columbia University and subsequent graduate work at the Curry School of Education, UVa, helped set the stage for her keen interest in differing educational needs in our Society.
+Anne’s experience at Columbia University and subsequent graduate work at the Curry School of Education, UVa, helped set the stage for her keen interest in differing educational needs in our Society.
 After working on Wall Street for 3 years combined with 5 years in Commercial Travel in New York City she decided to raise her family in Charlottesville.
 She has developed skills serving over 35 years on organizational Boards that range from a NYC Cathedral, an all women’s college preparatory school to many local Charlottesville organizations.
 Apprenticeship Connections is the culmination of Anne’s enriching experiences that range from farming to working in the corporate sector.

-Lynne Conboy currently volunteers as a court appointed special advocate for abused and neglected children though Piedmont CASA and as a reading tutor through the Book Buddies program.
+Lynne currently volunteers as a court appointed special advocate for abused and neglected children though Piedmont CASA and as a reading tutor through the Book Buddies program.
 Lynne has over 25 years of experience working with nonprofits.
 She was involved with Habitat for Humanity of Greater Charlottesville for over 13 years, serving as a board member for nine years and as the Chair for three.
 Lynne was co-founder of Families of Children Under Stress (FOCUS) in Atlanta.
 She was also on the founding board of The Oakland Foundation which supports The Oakland School, a boarding and day school in Keswick, Virginia specializing in the education of children with learning disabilities.
 Lynn holds a B.A from Tulane University.

 Stacie Reid – Treasurer